Skip to content

 wrap the call with withContext(Dispatchers.Default) or similar.

-This is enforced at runtime because their wait loops drain the EDT and snapshot semantics via invokeAndWait.
-If they ran on the EDT they would either deadlock or quietly skip the bounded worker that enforces their timeout.
+This is enforced at runtime because their loops snapshot semantics via invokeAndWait/readOnEdt.
+If they ran on the EDT they would either deadlock or quietly skip the bounded worker that enforces their timeout, so they raise IllegalStateException up front.
+The wait name in the message tells you which call to wrap.

 Real input vs. synthetic input